Dynamic Factor Analysis with Dependent Gaussian Processes for High-Dimensional Gene Expression Trajectories: Data application

-To fit the BSFA-DGP model to the H3N2 data, we adopted the same constant parameters as that described in the simulation study.
 We ran $500,000$ iterations for the final Gibbs sampler, with a $50\%$ burn-in proportion and retained only every $100$th iteration.
-We also compared our results with two alternative models, both of which assume independence between factors: the BSFA-IGP model, and a previous model in \cite{chen2011predicting}, which adopted spline functions to model each factor trajectory independently.
+We also compared our results with two alternative models, both of which assume independence between factors: the BSFA-IGP model, and the previous model in \cite{chen2011predicting}, which adopted spline functions to model each factor trajectory independently.

-\subsection{Statistical Results}
+\subsection{Statistical results}

+We fitted the model with $k=2, 3, \dots, 10$ factors.
+We display results under $k = 5$ after a comprehensive consideration of biological interpretation, computational cost and statistical prediction performance.
+Biologically, we found that $2$ biological pathways (immune response pathway and ribosome pathway; see Section~\ref{biological_interpretation} for details) were consistently identified when $k$ ranged from $3$ to $10$ while $k = 2$ led to only $1$ pathway (immune response pathway) identified.
+Computationally, once $k$ was larger than $5$, our algorithm became slower as the parameter space was very large.
+Statistically, among the remaining models, $k = 5$ showed the best prediction performance (see Supplementary Table 6).